Pre-post reminder: TTT’s 3-question survey ends on October 31, 2022! Please take this short survey if you haven’t yet! Thank you!

 Then David and his men, about six hundred, arose and departed from Keilah, and they went wherever they could go.
 When it was told Saul that David had escaped from Keilah, he gave up the pursuit.
 David stayed in the wilderness in the strongholds, and remained in the hill country in the wilderness of Ziph.
 And Saul sought him every day, but God did not deliver him into his hand.
 (1 Samuel 23:13-14 NASB1995, emphasis mine)

-I was struck when I read this passage a few weeks ago.
-I had to wrestle with the idea that there’s nothing that I can do to make anything happen for my book.
+I was struck by this passage when I read it a few weeks ago.
+I had to wrestle with the idea that there’s nothing that I can do to make anything happen for Real Recovery.
 I can reach out to a million people and places, beg with great desperation for promotional opportunities, and spend every waking moment trying to develop marketing strategies.

-But God is the only One who can make anything happen for Real Recovery.
+But God is the only One who can make anything happen for my book.

 It’s About the Will of God

-Saul literally sought David every day; he tried his very best to kill David.
+Saul literally sought to kill David every day; he tried his very best.
 But he couldn’t make it happen.
-God had to be the one to deliver David over to Saul, but that wasn’t part of His plan for David.
+God had to be the one to deliver David over to Saul, but that wasn’t part of His plan.

 It’s the same way with our efforts, friends.
-We can devote all our time and energy to something and still not succeed—if success in that area isn’t God’s plan for us.
+We can devote all of our time and energy to something and still not succeed—if success in that area isn’t God’s will.

 I don’t know what God has in store for Real Recovery.
-Maybe a speaking engagement every month, a podcast appearance every week, and a blogging or article-writing invitation every day will fall into my lap.
-Or maybe they won’t.
+Maybe a flood of speaking engagements, podcast appearances, and article writing opportunities is in my future.
+Or maybe not.
 Either way, I can—actually, we can—trust the sovereignty of God to lead us to exactly where we need to be.